T-Mobile MONEY Review

 at T-Mobile MONEY

-In this post, you’ll learn exactly what you can expect from T-Mobile Money.
+In this post, you’ll learn what you can expect from T-Mobile MONEY.
 We’ll cover the platform’s pros and cons and how it stacks up against other online banking options.

-T-Mobile Money’s lone banking product is its digital, interest-bearing checking account.
-The account doesn’t come with any monthly fees or minimum balance requirements.
+T-Mobile MONEY’s lone banking product is its digital, interest-bearing checking account.
+The account doesn’t have any monthly fees or minimum balance requirements.

 By far, the biggest selling point of the account is its Annual Percentage Yield (APY), which sits well above the national average.

-The standard APY for a T-Mobile Money checking account is 1.00%, which is available for any balance tier and without any other actions.
+The standard APY for a T-Mobile MONEY checking account is 2.50%, which is available for any balance tier and without any other actions.

-This rate alone is enough to get excited about, but T-Mobile Money comes with a premium rate of 4.00% with qualifying activities.
+This rate alone is enough to get excited about, but T-Mobile MONEY has a premium rate of 4.00% with qualifying activities.

-To get the higher rate, you’ll need to be a T-Mobile wireless customer with a postpaid wireless plan, register for perks with your T-Mobile ID, and make at least ten qualifying purchases per month with your T-Mobile Money card.
+To get the higher rate, you’ll need to be a T-Mobile or Metro by T-Mobile wireless customer with a postpaid wireless plan, register for perks with your T-Mobile ID, and make at least ten qualifying purchases per month with your T-Mobile MONEY card.

 T-Mobile MONEY Features